davidmshore/InvestingEssentials/docs/investing/contributions.md

 date modified: 2024-11-11 15:45
 ---
 ## Deadlines
 - Contributions for certain accounts are allowed from January 1st of the tax year until the tax filing date the following year, with the option to designate contributions made the following year toward the tax year of choice (its almost always better to have them go toward the earlier year).
-This is done in part because income based contribution limitations may not be known until year end and to encourage investors to save for retirement.
+The extra time is allowed in part because income-based contribution limitations may not be known until year end.
 - Roth [conversions](../accounts/rollovers-conversions.md)<!-- #internal_link --> are taxed as ordinary income for the tax year in which they are converted.
 ## Income
+- HSAs may be funded with any income.
+Earned income is not required.
 - Workplace retirement plans may be funded with payroll deductions.
 - IRA contributions can be made with certain taxable income received during the tax year.
 	- Payroll income